 Additionally, marketing agencies have the time and resources to complete large projects that in-house marketers may find to time consuming and overwhelming.
 Agencies can have multiple specialists brought in to execute on your marketing plan, whereas in-house marketers usually have limited bandwidth to take on new initiatives while maintaining their current activities.
 Time is a big hurdle to overcome when sudden deadlines and events arise that need immediate action.

-A potential consideration is that in-house marketing agencies may seem expensive to smaller organizations and start-ups.
+A potential consideration is that marketing agencies may seem expensive to smaller organizations and start-ups.
 It can be hard to justify the initial investment, though the missed revenue on lost leads costs organizations significantly.
 Additionally, it takes time and research to find the right marketing agency.

 Overall, a marketing agency is great option to generate leads and drive revenue, or simply to supplement in-house activities when a significantly large or complex marketing project arises.
 Launch Marketing forms long lasting relationships with its clients, which gives us a deep understanding of their goals and allows for true partnership.
 We work with organizations in a variety of capacities to truly up-level their marketing game and make a significant contribution to fill pipeline.
 If your organization is considering bringing on a marketing agency, see examples of our client work, or connect with us today.